What Is the Impact of Neighborhood Policing in New York City?

 As part of the evaluation, the RAND team, with the participation of the NYPD and the Mayor’s Office for Economic Opportunity1, will

 - conduct interviews with key stakeholders, including command staff in the NYPD

-- conduct focus groups and surveys with residents
+- conduct multiple survey rounds with residents

 - survey NYPD officers